Orange Chiffon Cake

 2. Preheat the oven to 325 degrees F (170 degrees C) and have ready a 10 inch (25 cm) two piece ungreased tube pan.

-3. In the bowl of your electric mixer, fitted with the paddle attachment, (or use a hand mixer) place the flour, sugar (minus 1/4 cup (50 grams), baking powder, and salt.
+3. In the bowl of your electric mixer, fitted with the paddle attachment, (or use a hand mixer) place the flour, sugar (minus 1/4 cup (50 grams), baking powder, salt, and orange zest.
 Beat until combined.
-Make a well in the center of the flour mixture and add the egg yolks, oil, fresh milk and vanilla extract.
+Make a well in the center of the flour mixture and add the egg yolks, oil, orange juice, and vanilla extract.
 Beat until smooth (about one minute).
 Scrape down the sides of the bowl as needed.

 4. In a separate bowl, with the whisk attachment, beat the egg whites until foamy.
 Add the cream of tartar and continue to beat until soft peaks form.
 Gradually beat in the remaining 1/4 cup (50 grams) of sugar and beat until stiff peaks form.
 With a large rubber spatula or wire whisk, gently fold the egg whites (in three additions) into the batter just until blended (being careful not to deflate the batter).